LuKks/iot-ota/README.md

 # ota

-Firmware OTA updates library in C for IoT devices
+Firmware OTA updates in C for IoT devices

 ## Usage